Hello. Thanks for visiting! I’m author Victoria M. Young.

 Seeing children being “under-served” pushed me to look for a better way to provide quality education to all children.
 I went looking for real reforms.

-My research left me with answers and frustrations.
-With milk crates full of statistics and other information stacked in a closet, a day came when I was ready to quit and throw it all away.
+My research left me frustrated.
+With stacks of statistics and proven solutions, a day came in 2005 when I was ready to quit and throw it all away.
 Instead, I put aside my career as a veterinarian (for a few years), took that mass of collected knowledge proved worth reading one more time.
 The repeating thoughts and themes were jotted down.
 And out of the pile of rubbish came the organization of a manuscript.

 It started out as Just a Parent and became Education’s Missing Ingredient: What Parents Can Tell Educators.
 I became a published author.